martinstolz/veganised.co.uk/_posts/2016-04-08-cheese-parmesan.md

 ![The ingredients](/public/assets/2016-04-08-cheese_parmesan_ingredients.jpg "The ingredients")

-0. Grind the nutrional yeast flakes with the back of a spoon until powdery
+0. Grind the nutritional yeast flakes with the back of a spoon until powdery
 0. Add the ground almonds
 0. Season with salt
 0. Mix everything together